fullstackopen-2019/fullstackopen-2019.github.io/src/content/8/en/part8a.md

 ### Mutations

-Let's add functionality for adding new persons to the phonebook.
+Let's add a functionality for adding new persons to the phonebook.
 In GraphQL, all operations which cause a change are done with [mutations](https://graphql.org/learn/queries/#mutations).
 Mutations are described in the schema as the keys of type <i>Mutation</i>.

 The schema for a mutation for adding a new person looks as follows: